ForwardCom/code-examples/README.md

 calculator.as   |    Inputs two integers and calculates +-*/% operations.
 Works on emulator and softcore guess_number.as  |   Guessing game.
 Works on emulator and softcore event.as  |   Demonstrates the event handling system.
-Works on emulator trigonometric-f.as  |  Calculates trigonometric functions with single precision.
+Works on emulator sumarray.as  |  Calculate sum of array elements using vector loop trigonometric-f.as  |  Calculates trigonometric functions with single precision.
 Works on emulator trigonometric.as  |  Calculates trigonometric functions with double precision.
 Works on emulator integrate.as  |  Integration of sin function.
 Works on emulator